Rebecca Brown Asmo

 Melvin was born and raised in Toledo and initially joined Ohio Humanities as a summer research fellow in 2019.
 Before rejoining the team in 2020, he taught history at the Ohio State University and completed his doctorate in Chinese and East Asian history.
 He lives in Clintonville with his wife, young son, and a tuxedo cat named Titus.

 Aaron Rovan, PhD

-Aaron is an adopted Ohioan who has taught English at universities in West Virginia and Pennsylvania and conducted folklore research in several US communities.
-He lives in Wilmington with his wife and two daughters.
+Aaron is an adopted Ohioan who has taught English at colleges in West Virginia and Pennsylvania and conducted folklore research in several US communities.
+He lives in Wilmington with his wife, two daughters, and their rescue pup.

 Board of Directors